aron0093/KB8024/README.md

 ## DEVELOPMENTAL STEPS:
 *   Data parsing for defaulte encoding
 *   Generate PSSMS.
-*   Data parsering for MSA encoding.
+*   Data parsing for MSA encoding.
 *   Comparing performance of various kernels and window sizes using default encoding.
-*   Optimising C via grid search using LinearSVC and further optimize window size
+*   Optimising C via grid search using LinearSVC and further optimize window size.
 *   Comparing default encoding with MSA encoding.
 *   Using BaggingClassifier to boost performance
-*   Comparing with RandomForestClassifier
+*   Comparing with RandomForestClassifier and simple DecisionTreeClassifier
-*   Testing on 50 randomn proteins.
+*   Testing on 50 TOPDB proteins.